Dog licking paws, chewing feet, foot injuries, bone and nail problems can be treated at home with the proper medications and loving care.

-I hope to relate to you the type of injuries and thing you should look out for when you’ve got a dog licking paws and chewing on feet.
-I also hope to show you how to treat paw injuries and medications that will help.
+I hope to relate to you the type of injuries and leg problems you should look out for when you’ve got a dog licking paws and chewing on feet.

 Nine times out of ten dog foot problems are either a foreign objects stuck in the foot or matted fur, even an slight injury will cause so much itching they will try to lick it away.